The Magic of Sedona with the Power of Plants

 Sunday May 19 - Thursday May 23, 2019 | Sedona, AZ

 Join Amy Galper, and Jade Shutes, Co-Founders of the New York Institute of Aromatic Studies, for a special distillation retreat in Sedona, Arizona.

 Let your mind, body, and spirit soar in the transfixing beauty of Sedona’s red rock formations, an area long known for natural healing and spiritual awakening.

 Adventure into the breathtaking landscape to forage and connect with native plants of the Southwest

 Learn how to create essential oils and hydrosols of the highest quality and standards using wild-crafted native and cultivated plants of the Southwest.

 Be inspired by the tradition of distillation with Artisan Distillers Clare and Max Licher of PhiBee Aromatics

 Lift your spirit in the purifying and rejuvenating practice of Hatha yoga, with the splendor of Sedona as your backdrop.

-- A two-day workshop on native plants of the Southwest and their energetic and therapeutic properties with Clare and Max Licher, gifted artisan distillers.
+- A four-day workshop on native plants of the Southwest and their energetic and therapeutic properties with Clare and Max Licher, gifted artisan distillers.

 - Wildcrafting of plant materials with Clare and Max Licher, experts of native plants of the Southwest.